“Take off your shirt!”

 My friend was leaving for the weekend but said it would only take a few minutes to get to the train station by taxi since it was Saturday morning.
 The station would be quiet and the trains fairly empty, or so he thought.
 He booked me a taxi the night before my trip.
 Naturally, it arrived late.
 I had no way to contact my friend as he’d gone off into the woods.
 I also had no idea what taxi company he booked.
 So I waited and waited until the taxi eventually showed up.

 I told the driver to go to the train station.
 He said okay but smirked, which I found odd.
-As we drove to the station I realized we were cutting it close for time, but expected I could find my train quickly.
-I'd bought a reserved seat and only needed to pick up the ticket to board.
+As we drove to the station I realized we were cutting it close but expected I could find my train quickly.
+I’d bought a reserved seat and only needed to pick up the ticket to board.
 We pulled up to the train station with about 5 minutes to spare.
 But there was a problem.

 The station was packed with people.
 Hence the reason for the cabbie smirk, I suppose.